stijnvanbael/indra/README.md

 Indra, continuous integration and automation tool
 =================================================

-Indra allows you to define continuous integration and automation jobs as Dart code.
+Indra allows you to define continuous integration and automation scripts as Dart code.
-Jobs can be ran from an IDE and debugged.
+Scripts can be ran from an IDE and debugged.
 Indra runs as a command line tool or as a daemon with a JSON API.
 Indra has a user interface that interacts with the daemon.

-**Example build: reflective.dart**
+**Example script: reflective.dart**

 ```dart
 import 'dart:isolate';